 - 5-Band EQ with Custom Noise Shaping

-You get a 5-band EQ built right into the plugin that lets you shape which frequencies get noise reduction applied.
-This gives you way more control than simple threshold-based denoisers.
+The plugin includes a 5-band EQ, so you can choose which frequencies get noise reduction.
+This gives you much more control than basic threshold-based denoisers.

-If your noise sits mostly in the high end, you can target that without affecting the low mids where your vocal body lives.
-I found this especially useful on acoustic guitar recordings where finger noise and string buzz live in specific frequency ranges.
+If most of your noise is in the high end, you can target it without touching the low mids where your vocal tone is.
+I found this especially helpful on acoustic guitar tracks, where finger noise and string buzz are in certain frequency ranges.

 - Simple Interface for Quick Results